earchibong/devops_projects/private_repositories.md

 <br>

 - update each line of that `plugins.txt` file with the official Plugin ID of eah plugin, you can find the official Plugin Ids from <a href="https://plugins.jenkins.io/">'plugins.jenkins.io<a>.For Example: `Git client` Plugin has an official ID as : `git-client`.
-Use `latest` to ensure the latest versions are downloaded.
+  - Use `latest` to ensure the latest versions are downloaded.
+  - be sure to add the default plugins as well.

 ```